AkaSokuro/Discord-Lua-Bot/README.md

-# Discord-Lua-Bot
+# Discord Lua Bot
-A Discord bot using Discordia.
+My Discord bot using Discordia.

 ## Want to try bot?
 You must have [luvit](https://luvit.io) installed.
 If you do you have to configure the `config.lua` file.